Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Introduction

 Unfortunately, working with R\'enyi divergences introduces substantial new technical hurdles as it prevents the use of standard coupling-based discretization arguments; as such, there are not many prior works to draw upon.
-The convergence of the diffusion~\eqref{eq:langevin} in R\'enyi divergence was first proven in~\cite{caolulu2019renyi, vempalawibisono2019ula}.
+The convergence of the diffusion~\eqref{eq:langevin} in R\'enyi divergence was first proven in~\cite{caolulu2019renyi, vempalawibisono2019ula}, although the analytical techniques have had a long history, dating back to the earliest works on hypercontractivity \cite{gross1975logarithmic, arnold2001convex}.
 The paper~\cite{vempalawibisono2019ula} also takes a first step towards discretization by introducing a technique based on differential inequalities for the R\'enyi divergence for a continuous-time interpolation of LMC\@.
-Although this strategy succeeds for obtaining KL convergence under an LSI, it falls short for R\'enyi divergence; indeed, the analysis of~\cite{vempalawibisono2019ula} only holds under the (currently unverifiable) assumption that the \emph{biased stationary distribution} of the LMC algorithm satisfies a Poincar\'e inequality.
+Although this strategy succeeds for obtaining KL convergence under an LSI, it falls short for R\'enyi divergence.
+Indeed, the analysis of~\cite{vempalawibisono2019ula} only holds under the (currently unverifiable) assumption that the \emph{biased stationary distribution} of the LMC algorithm satisfies a Poincar\'e inequality.
 Moreover, their result only establishes quantitative convergence of LMC to its biased limit; to recover a convergence guarantee to $\pi$, this also requires an estimate of the ``R\'enyi bias'' (the R\'enyi divergence between the biased stationary distribution and $\pi$), which was unresolved.
-Instead,~\cite{ganeshtalwar2020renyi} provided the first R\'enyi guarantee for LMC by using the adaptive composition theorem from differential privacy to control the discretization error, albeit suboptimally.
-Subsequently, their result was sharpened in~\cite{erdogduhosseinzadehzhang2021chisquare} via a two-stage analysis combining the two papers~\cite{vempalawibisono2019ula, ganeshtalwar2020renyi}.
+Instead,~\cite{ganeshtalwar2020renyi} provided the first R\'enyi guarantee for LMC by using the adaptive composition theorem to control the discretization error, albeit suboptimally.
+Subsequently, their result was sharpened in~\cite{erdogduhosseinzadehzhang2022chisquare} via a two-stage analysis combining the tools of~\cite{vempalawibisono2019ula} and \cite{ganeshtalwar2020renyi}.